Adoption Tracing for Biological Mother and Father in Thailand

 The Biological Birth Parents' Needs - Our Approach

 To the birth parents in Thailand, adoption is usually a sensitive issue, at least initially.
-In most cases, nobody else in their family or community knows about the child given up for adoption except the birth mother and usually the father, so that we must be careful to maintain a secret and reveal our intentions only to the biological mother and/or father.
+In many cases, nobody else in their family or community knows about the child given up for adoption except the birth mother and usually the father, so that we must be careful to maintain a secret and reveal our intentions only to the biological mother and/or father.

 The initial contact must be done as considerately as possible in order to get the most cooperative response we can.
+First impressions are important, as well as having a socially skilled Thai lady agent engage well in person, face to face, with nice photos of the adoptee.

 Notably, in many cases, the birth parents are greatly relieved of much guilt when they find that their child was adopted into a loving family and has a good life, not living in an orphanage without a mother and father.
 However, there are quite a variety of responses which we have experienced.
 The initial response is often shock but with proper handling they usually later want to know more, and we strive to start an engagement and correspondence part.
 Matters of adoption sometimes need time.